Highlights from the Ratings and Financial Report for Itau Unibanco Holding S.A. (ITUB)

 Itau Unibanco Holding S.A.
-(NYSE:ITUB) went up by 0.92% from its latest closing price compared to the recent 1-year high of $5.89.
-The company’s stock price has collected 7.27% of gains in the last five trading sessions.
+(NYSE:ITUB) went down by -0.74% from its latest closing price compared to the recent 1-year high of $5.88.
+The company’s stock price has collected -1.42% of loss in the last five trading sessions.

 Is It Worth Investing in Itau Unibanco Holding S.A.
 (NYSE :ITUB) Right Now?